 Five spot plants can grow in full sun to shade.
 However, they will survive the heat of summer best if provided with shade from the afternoon sun.

 Five Spot Winter Care

 Five spot seed will happily self-sow in the right site and climate.
 In cool, moist soil, seeds will germinate in just 7-21 days.
-In climates like California, gardeners really just need to plant some five spot, water and let the plant do its thing season after season.
+In climates like California, gardeners really just need to plant some five spot plants, water, and let it do its thing season after season.

 Seeds can also be planted in succession so new plants will be blooming as others go to seed and dieback.
 For succession plantings in warm climates, sow seed throughout autumn, and in cooler climates, begin sowing in spring after the danger of frost has passed.

 While five spot does best when the seeds are planted directly in the garden, they can be started indoors, in greenhouses, or in cold frames during winter so northern gardeners can enjoy a long bloom season as well.

 Five spot plants like moist soil but cannot tolerate wet conditions.
 In warm regions with heavy winter rains, planting them in containers or baskets under a porch or overhang may help you grow five spot in winter.